Benchmarking CNN and Transformer-Based Object Detectors for UAV Solar Panel Inspection: Experiments and Results

-This section presents the quantitative evaluation results of five state-of-the-art object detection models for solar panel defect detection, comparing performance on the original imbalanced dataset and a custom balanced dataset.
+In this section, we present a structured evaluation of object detection architectures for solar panel defect identification by comparing two-stage, single-stage, and transformer-based models, and we discuss quantitative and qualitative performance using results obtained exclusively from the test dataset.